Over a year ago, life gave us a chance to make some major memories.

 Earlier we had decided to take a drive and enjoy the Strip but due to the office rush hour, decided to avoid it which ended up to be a good decision as there was an accident on the strip and we would have been stuck in the traffic for over an hour.

-We continued to drive on the on I-15 and just stopped for gas and snacks at Arco gas station, Moapa, Nevada.
+We continued to drive on I-15 and just stopped for gas and snacks at Arco gas station, Moapa, Nevada.

 After Moapa, Nevada the terrain suddenly started to change.